Social Work (M.S.W.)

 Eligibility for admission requires a bachelor's degree from an accredited undergraduate program and an earned minimum G.P.A. of 3.0 or above.
 A G.P.A. of 2.75 to 2.9 may be considered based on program capacity and strength of the application.
 Admissions applications are reviewed when all required supporting materials have been received by the program.
 New students admitted into the foundation (core) year of the Master of Social Work program begin in the Fall term of each academic year.
 Applicants admitted into the advanced standing program begin in the summer semester of the academic year.
 All applicants are encouraged to submit applications as soon as possible as admissions will close once program capacity has been reached.
 Applications to the program may be submitted up to one year prior to the start of the beginning term of the selected program.
 The MSW‐Pre‐Candidate Master with Advanced Standing Status Program begins the summer term.
 All application materials must be submitted by the application deadline of March 1.
 The MSW‐Core/Regular Status Program begins the fall term.
 Applicants are encouraged to apply and submit all application materials to the program by the priority processing date of October 1st.
 All application materials must be submitted by the admissions deadline of April 1st.

 Applicants to the full-time or part-time program leading to the Master of Social Work must complete the online application and submit payment of the application fee.
 All application documents are submitted online.
 Official transcripts are to be submitted to the Office of Graduate Admissions, Wayne State University, directly from all previous college(s) or universities where college credits have been earned.
-A resume, personal interest statement, and three references are included in the online application documents to WSU.
+A resume, personal interest statement, and two references are included in the online application documents to WSU.
 Applicants must

 - hold a four year baccalaureate degree from an accredited institution;